M (2007 film)

-M (Korean: 엠) is a 2007 South Korean psychological drama film starring Gang Dong-won.
+M (Korean: 엠) is a 2007 South Korean psychological drama film starring Gang Dong-won, Lee Yeon-hee and Gong Hyo-jin.
 The film premiered at the Toronto International Film Festival, and the final cut had its Korean premiere at the Pusan International Film Festival.

 Using visual effects, complex dream sequences, and gliding camerawork, director Lee Myung-se describes his film as "a dark labyrinth of dream and reality," and that instead of using computer graphics, he prefers to "capture the fantasy elements through lighting and emotions."

 Plot

 A prominent up-and-coming author Min-woo readies his new much anticipated follow-up novel while suffering from writer's block, as well as frequent nightmares and hallucinations.
 This unexplainable condition affects both his personal and professional life.
 Soon he can't differentiate reality from fantasy and continues to have feelings of being chased.
-His own paranoia leads him to a café in a dark, unassuming alley and encounters a charming young woman named Mimi.
+His paranoia leads him to a café in a dark, unassuming alley and encounters a charming young woman named Mimi.
 Min-woo starts to wonder how he and this girl in front of him are connected and traces long-forgotten memories of his first love.